-(i) We propose a novel semi-supervised approach for natural face de-occlusion without using either paired face images or manual occlusion masks.
+(i) We propose a novel semi-supervised approach for natural face de-occlusion without using either paired face images or manually annotated occlusion masks.

-(ii) The proposed approach uses a two-stage generator with new encoder-decoder architectures to perform face occlusion detection and de-occlusion.
+(ii) The proposed approach uses a two-stage generator with new encoder-decoder architectures and joint loss functions to perform joint face occlusion detection and de-occlusion.

-(iii) The network can be optimized end-to-end by using an alternate training strategy, achieving better network convergence.
+(iii) The network can be optimized end-to-end by using an alternate training strategy, leading to better network convergence.

-(iv) The proposed approach outperforms the state-of-the-art baselines in natural face de-occlusion in both user study and face identification experiments.
+(iv) The proposed approach outperforms the state-of-the-art (SOTA) baselines in natural face de-occlusion in both user study and face identification experiments.